Halal Certification for GCC countries

 Payment and cost of certification works

-The head of the Halal Certification Body (CB) is responsible for ensuring the stable financial position of the CB and resolves issues of resource provision, including to cover obligations arising in the course of activities.
-This is confirmed by the agreement (policy) for liability insurance of legal entities No. 5/22/153/918 dated January 25, 2022, concluded with PJSC IC Rosgosstrakh.
+The head of HCB is responsible for ensuring a stable financial position of HCB and makes the decisions on resource support, including the decisions to cover obligations arising in the course of activities.
+This is confirmed by the contract (policy) for liability insurance of HCB.

-CB has the necessary production facilities, technical base, financial resources necessary to maintain its performance.
+HCB has the necessary production facilities, technical base, and financial resources necessary to maintain its performance.

-CB does not have joint commercial interests with applicants and does not conduct general economic activities in the field of development and production of Halal products (services) corresponding to the scope of accreditation.
+HCB does not have joint commercial interests with applicants and does not conduct general business activities in the area of development and production of products (provision of services) corresponding to the scope of certification.

-The staff and management of the CB are free from any commercial, financial and other pressures that could affect the results of Halal certification work.
+The personnel and management of HCB are free from any commercial, financial or other pressures that could affect the results of the Halal certification activities.

-Funding for the activities of the CB is carried out at the expense of funds received from the work carried out by the CB on certification (re-certification) of Halal, (periodic assessment) of the Halal system or preliminary audit.
+The funding for the activities of HCB is carried out at the expense of funds received from their activities on Halal certification.

 Payment for Halal certification works is carried out by the applicant in accordance with the legislation of the Russian Federation on the basis of an agreement with the applicant.